scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** death

 Reach out to a creature you can see and stop their heart.
 Make a spellcasting roll against the creatures Stamina save.
-On failure they take 0/5 in death damage and all healing they receive is half as effective until they take a long rest, being stunned until the end of their next turn on a critical.
+On failure they take 0/5 in death damage and gain the _Grip of Death_ minor injury, being stunned until the end of their next turn on a critical.
 On success they take half damage, rounded down, and have no additional effects.
-A creature already under the effects of _Heart Grip_ automatically saves.
+A creature that already has the _Grip of Death_ minor injury adds a superior die to their Stamina save.

+- **Minor Injury: Grip of Death.** All healing you recieve is half as effective, rounding down.

 Add 1/0 in death damage for every level cast above 5th.